-Dialysis or Hemodialysis technicians work together with licensed practical nurses (LPN) and registered nurses (RN) to provide direct care to patients undergoing treatment due to renal failure.
-Dialysis or hemodialysis technician provides and discontinues dialysis, monitors patient status and vital signs, obtains blood samples, and documents cares provided.
+Dialysis technicians work together with licensed practical nurses (LPN) and registered nurses (RN) to provide direct care to patients undergoing treatment due to renal failure.
+Dialysis technician provides and discontinues dialysis, monitors patient status and vital signs, obtains blood samples, and documents cares provided.
 They are also responsible for including programming, equipment management, cleaning and monitoring the hemodialysis machines.

 This program teaches students how to work with patients and how to use hemodialysis equipment properly.
 The program focuses on helping students learn to take vital signs, obtain vascular access, take laboratory blood samples and work comfortable with patients and families.

-The Key Course Components of our Hemodialysis training class at Norcross Institute of Allied Health are:
+The Key Course Components of our dialysis training class at Norcross Institute of Allied Health are:

 - Principles of Dialysis